marisayumg/daily-code-challenge/006-moire-effect/README.md

 ## Description

-Animated shapes created with Two.js.
+Animated shapes created with Two.js to form an interesting Moiré pattern when overlapping.

 ## Requirements